 I am a UK-based artist-educator, focusing on the processes of painting by experimenting with materials and methods.

 A central goal of my work is to enable

-more people to enjoy process-led art activities.
-I deliver two adaptable courses with that motivation.
+more people to enjoy process-focused art activities.
+I deliver adaptable courses and workshops with that motivation.